henry2004y/Ganymede/menu2.md

 10-moment equation model.

-## Ionosphere Model, 2019
+## Ionosphere Model

 This is a test particle model built in the same group as the first hybrid model by [Carnielli+ 2019][Carnielli+2019].
 They have a [follow-up paper][Carnielli+2020] on Constraining Ganymede's neutral and plasma properties , with the improvements of adding collisions between ion and neutral species.
 However, they found that this effect is only important below 200 km altitude.

 \fig{/assets/O2+_density.jpg}

-In this model, ions are generated from the ionization of the neutral exosphere, whose 3D configuration is taken from the recent model of [Leblanc+, 2017].
+In this model, ions are generated from the ionization of the neutral exosphere, whose 3D configuration is taken from the recent model of [Leblanc+, 2017][Leblanc+2017].
 The magnetic field is provided by the MHD model of [Jia+, 2009][Jia+2009].

 The dominant ion species found in the model is $O_2^+$ near the surface.
 The ion energy distribution agrees better with observation than the electron number density, where the model gives more than one order of magnitude less than observation.
 They therefore suspect that the input exosphere is the likely cause for the discrepancy.

 \fig{/assets/e_density_G2.jpg}

-To increase the ion production rate they multiplied by 10 the $O_2$ distribution derived by [Leblanc+, 2017][[Leblanc+2017]].
+To increase the ion production rate they multiplied by 10 the $O_2$ distribution derived by [Leblanc+, 2017][Leblanc+2017].
 This corresponds to assuming that the dynamics of molecules is exactly the same, but the ejection rate is increased by a factor of 10.
 This would bring the mean column density of $O_2$, the only “observational constraint”, to $2.44\times10^{15}\, \text{cm}^{−2}$, which is just a factor of 2 higher than the upper limit estimated by [Hall+, 1998][Hall+1998].